-Mr. Kirk has also represented state and local governments in numerous complex constitutional and statutory cases involving such varied issues as Medicaid, school desegregation, and prison reform.
-Most recently, he has represented the States of Tennessee and Hawaii in several cases involving their Medicaid programs.
-He is currently representing the Marion County, Florida School District in its school desegregation case, and he has successfully represented public school districts in Baton Rouge, Louisiana, Rockford, Illinois, and Oklahoma City, Oklahoma in their efforts to obtain unitary status and end long-running school desegregation cases.
+Mr. Kirk also represents state and local governments in complex constitutional and statutory cases involving such varied issues as Medicaid, school desegregation, and prison reform.
+He is currently representing the State of Tennessee in a putative class action challenging the State’s system for assessing eligibility for its Medicaid program in which Plaintiffs have sought injunctive relief that, if granted, would cost the State nearly $900 million in the next two years alone.
+He has successfully represented the State of Tennessee in several other cases involving its Medicaid program, saving the State hundreds of millions of dollars in annual expenditures by convincing the federal courts to vacate onerous injunctive decrees that had crippled the State’s efforts to reform its program.
+He has successfully represented public school districts in Marion County, Florida; Baton Rouge, Louisiana; Rockford, Illinois; and Oklahoma City, Oklahoma in their efforts to obtain unitary status and end long-running school desegregation cases.
 In the civil rights arena, Mr. Kirk served as lead trial counsel on behalf of a plaintiff in securing the largest verdict ever returned against a suburban Maryland police department.

 Mr. Kirk served as law clerk to Judge James L. Ryan of the United States Court of Appeals for the Sixth Circuit.
 He received his J.D. degree, cum laude, in 1988 from Northwestern University.
 He served as Executive Editor of The Journal of Criminal Law and Criminology, and is a member of the Order of the Coif.
 He earned an A.B. degree, cum laude, from Georgetown University in 1985.

-Mr. Kirk is a member of the Bars of the State of New York, the District of Columbia, the United States Supreme Court, the United States Courts of Appeals for the Third, Fourth, Fifth, Sixth, Seventh, Ninth, District of Columbia and Federal Circuits, the United States District Courts for the Districts of Arizona, Maryland and the District of Columbia, and the United States Court of Federal Claims.
+Mr. Kirk is a member of the Bars of the State of New York, the District of Columbia, the United States Supreme Court, the United States Courts of Appeals for the First, Third, Fourth, Fifth, Sixth, Seventh, Ninth, Eleventh, District of Columbia and Federal Circuits, the United States District Court for the District of Columbia, and the United States Court of Federal Claims.